mateuslopes92/hello-docker/README.md

   After having DockerFile and docker-compose file we can run `docker-compose build` or `docker compose up --build`

+  To take the application down we do `docker-compose down`

 ### Running multi container apps
 Each application should have your own DockerFile
 All the configs should be specified in docker-compose file

 ### Docker Networking
+Docker compose create an network and add the containers to the network, the containers can talk to each other.

+To see the networks on the machine: `docker network ls`

+The hosts(containers) are the applications we define on the docker compose file.

+To access the network with shell we can do `docker exec -it {id(first 3 chars) of the container} sh`

+To access with root `docker exec -it -u root {id(first 3 chars) of the container} sh`

+We can check doing a ping `ping app`

+We can also check the IP address: `ifconfig`

 ### Database migration